 This is great news for horse racing fans because it means you can play at legal and regulated websites based in the US.
 You can transfer funds quickly, get paid on time, and bet on all the major races in the US and overseas with ease.

 All the same types of bets that are available at the track are also offered online.
 You can make all your standard straight-up picks, trifectas, quinellas, and so on.
 You can box your bets, run Pick 3s, and more.
 In short, the horse race betting sites in the US have done an excellent job recreating the track experience at home.

 All online gambling is legal and regulated in the UK.
 This means you can visit any licensed betting site in the UK and legally place real money wagers on horse races.
 The overall experience is pretty much the same in the UK as it is in the US.

-One of the advantages you get living in the UK is that you have access to many high quality betting sites.
-Instead of trying to ban online gambling, the UK government has embraced it and set up a nice regulatory system for would-be betting sites.
+One of the advantages you get living in the UK is that you can access many high-quality betting sites.
+Instead of banning online gambling, the UK government has embraced it and set up a nice regulatory system for would-be betting sites.
 Thus, you have plenty of betting options.

 Mobile Racing Betting Elsewhere

 Gambling laws vary greatly from nation to nation, so we can’t give you a one-size-fits-all answer here.
 What we can tell you is that most countries have at least some access to online horse betting.
 It may not be expressly legal where you live, but it is possible.